id-daniel-mccoy/burn-calc/README.md

 Planned Updates:

 * Modularize into a UI component and a separate functional component for use on websites as a plugin.
-* Addition of a rust canister that can act as an API and data logging canister to eventually create and serve
+* Addition of a rust canister that can act as an API and data logging canister to eventually create and serve past data.

 Author: cp-daniel-mccoy